-- 6. Click SEND COMMAND to send the command to selected devices. - 7.
+- 6. Click SEND COMMAND to send the command to selected assets. - 7.
 As a result, the status of the command appears under Command History.
 Click Refresh to refresh the status.

-11.2 Sending Commands to Multiple Devices
+11.2 Sending Commands to Multiple Assets

-You can send a command from the $INFER^{TM}$ Console to up to 1000 devices.
+You can send a command from the INFERTM Console to up to 1000 assets.

-Note: The selected devices must belong to the same template.
+Note: The selected assets must belong to the same template.

-- 1. On the INFER^m UI, navigate to Inventory > Devices. - 2.
-Select the checkboxes against the devices for which you want to send a command. - 3.
+- 1. On the INFERTM UI, navigate to Inventory > Monitored Assets. - 2.
+Select the checkboxes against the assets for which you want to send a command. - 3.
 Go to Actions drop-down menu > Send Command.
 The Send Command pop-up appears as follows: